 In 2002, The Report of the Healing Through Remembering Project captured the wide ranging issues that emerged during this consultation.
 It made six recommendations, which included that work be done on the following five areas:

 The sixth recommendation was to establish the Healing Through Remembering Initiative to carry out discussions and work in those five areas.

 In October 2003 Healing Through Remembering became a limited company and independent funding was sourced to allow the Initiative to begin formally working on the further discussions on the 2002 Report’s recommendations.

 In August 2004 five Sub Groups were formed and met for the first time.
 Each Sub Group addressed its own diverse membership, discussing and debating the issues around each of the recommendations made in the 2002 Report.
 The Sub Groups identified areas of work to enable further discussion on their particular topic.
-In light of the work and their discussions a number of projects were undertaken to further each recommendation.
+In light of their work and their discussions a number of projects were undertaken to further each recommendation.
 For more details on each of the Sub Groups and how their work has evolved, visit Themes of Work.